IBRice101/IBRice101.github.io/Uni/index.md

 ## Year 1 Semester 1 - CMP101: Computer Hardware Architecture and Operating Systems (CHAOS)

 - Grade: A
-- Description: An introduction to the basics of computing, with a specific focus on hardware and operating systems.
-This module, along with a lot of other first year modules, is designed to get people up to speed, and as a result a lot of the earlier weeks' work is pretty trivial.
-Additionally, this is one of only two modules where an exam forms any of the final grade.
+- Description: Introduction to the core ideas of computer architecture for students studying the subject of computing, building a mental model of the functioning of a typical computer system that can be used to reason about system (hardware/software) behaviour.
 - Coursework:
     - 1: I was given a small Arduino (Wemos) Microcontroller board, as well as some peripherals, wires, and a breadboard, and told to create what you like, I made a Caesar Cipher (Caesarduino) device that would output to a small LED Screen and display the number of rotations on a 7 segment display (50%)
     - 2: An exam (50%)